mmaulwurff/weapons-menu/README.txt

 21. Combined Arms v1.0
     https://forum.zdoom.org/viewtopic.php?f=43&t=51066

-Has unofficial support for:

-- almost every possible weapon set!
-  This is achieved by using Weapon Menu Autodetection System.
+Other weapons are supported, but required initial setup:

-  When you load weapon set that is not officially supported by Weapon Menu, a message will appear with a suggestion to try Autodetection.
+When you load weapon set that is by Weapon Menu out of the box, a message will appear with a suggestion to try Autodetection.
 To autodetect
 weapons:

-  1. Enter 'wm_auto' in console.
+1. After you load Weapon Menu with your weapon mod, after the level starts, enter 'wmauto' in console.

 2. Relax for 2 minutes and watch while the script cycles over all of the weapons in your weapon set.
 Do not do anything while script works, even if you think script does nothing.
 Doing something will mess up the results.

 3. When script is finished, it reloads the level, taking away all weapons except starting weapons, so it is wise to run it at the start of a new game.

 4. Then autodetected weapon set will be remembered until the new autodetection will be run, so you can play a megawad or a bunch of maps with the same weapon mod.
 Remembered weapon set will be also stored in a save.
 But if you autodetect one weapon set, save the game with it, then autodetect another weapon set and load first save with first weapon set, autodetection data will only last until new level is started.
 Then you will have to autodetect again and lose acquired weapons or play without the Menu.

 5. Autodetection system has the following limits:
    - no more than 50 weapons in a weapon set.
    - no more than 6 weapons in one slot.
-     - weapon names are made of weapon class names, so they may be rough.
+   - weapon names are composed of internal names, so they may be a bit inaccurate.
    - autodetection will detect all the weapons that are in a mod (within limits), even if they are unobtainable in a game.
 So it is recommended to use an option to hide not acquired weapons.

-Weapon sets are detected by player class.
-So support for other weapon sets can be easily added by modifying weapon-menu.acs:
-  1. Increment SETS_NUMBER constant,
-  2. Then add new player class to "playerClassNames" array,
-  3. Then add number of weapons in this weapon set to "weaponCounts" array,
-  4. Then add weapon slot list to "slots" array,
-  5. Then add list of weapon classes to "names" array,
-  6. Then add list of printable weapon names to "printableNames" array.
-  7. Compile ACS.

 Author: m8f (mmaulwurff@gmail.com)